How to Store Microgreens to Maximize Shelf Life

 The Amount of Air in the Container

-The less air in the container, the less oxygen there will be to oxidize the microgreens.
+The less air in the container, the less oxygen will be available to oxidize the microgreens.

 The depth of the container should be shallow, and the cover should be as close to the microgreens as possible without squishing them together.